Jiddler/Hyperletter/README.md

 Internal refactoring of the core queuing parts

 ### V3.
 Make use of the addresses
-if you´re building chains of sockets and you send a letter from A via B to C and C decides to answer, the letter should get back to A no matter if B is connected to multiple sockets.
+if youï¿½re building chains of sockets and you send a letter from A via B to C and C decides to answer, the letter should get back to A no matter if B is connected to multiple sockets.

 ## Protocol specification
 ### Header